-2NURFM's major fundraisers are our Summer and Winter sign-ups.
+2NURFM's major fundraisers are the Summer and Winter sign-ups.

 You can make a donation via a credit card, a cheque, or make a pledge or bequest.